ozziexsh/plug_db_session/README.md

 The PlugDbSession package still uses cookies, but it offloads all of the data storage to your database:

-1. We create a record in the database with a unique ID like `{ id: "some-uuid", data: <encrypted json>, last_active_at: "2023-01-01T00:00Z" }`
+1. We create a record in the database with a unique ID like `{ id: "some-uuid", data: <encrypted binary>, last_active_at: "2023-01-01T00:00Z" }`
-2. We send the browser a cookie that looks like `{ "session_id": "some-uuid" }`
+2. We send the browser an encrypted cookie that looks like `{ "session_id": "some-uuid" }`
-3. When you set session data in your app, instead of adding to that cookie we look up the row in the  `sessions` table and update the `data` column (encrypted json)
+3. When you set session data in your app, instead of adding directly to that cookie we look up the row in the  `sessions` table and update the `data` column

-Using this approach, you can store much more data in the session, revoke sessions on demand, and see when they were last active.
+Using this approach, you can:
+- store much more data in the session
+- store any elixir data type in the session (see ["considerations"](#considerations) below)
+- revoke sessions on demand
+- see when they were last active

 In the future we will allow arbitrary data to be added to the session schema, allowing you to collect metadata such as tying a session to a user_id, IP, user agent, etc. This can be useful if you e.g. show your logged in users which devices they are logged into and allow them to revoke access on their own.

+## Considerations

+Under the hood we convert session data using [`:erlang.term_to_binary/1`](https://www.erlang.org/doc/man/erlang.html#term_to_binary-1) and [`:erlang.binary_to_term/1`](https://www.erlang.org/doc/man/erlang.html#binary_to_term-1).
+This allows you to store any data type in the session and successfully restore it on future loads, however you should make sure you trust the data being stored as there is risk involved, see the documentation for the methods linked above for more info.

+If you wish to use a more basic serialization method like `Jason`, see ["Customization"](#encoder--serialization) below.

 ## Installation